typelevel/Laika/docs/introduction/architecture.md

 * Provide concise and type-safe extension APIs for extensible markup definitions.

-* Create the built-in parsers with the Scala parser combinators, providing efficient and reusable base parsers that encapsulate requirements common to all lightweight markup languages, while keeping the basic contract for plugging in a new parser function as simple and generic as `Input => Document`, so that other parser frameworks or tools can be used, too.
+* Create the built-in parsers with a custom parser combinator implementation, providing efficient and reusable base parsers that encapsulate requirements common to all lightweight markup languages, while keeping the basic contract for plugging in a new parser function as simple and generic as `Input => Document`, so that other parser frameworks or tools can be used, too.